 Pursuant to section 38(f) of the AECA, the President shall review the USML "to determine what items, if any, no longer warrant export controls under" the AECA.
 The President must report the results of the review to Congress and wait 30 days before removing any such items from the USML.
 The report must "describe the nature of any controls to be imposed on that item under any other provision of law."
 22 U.S.C.
 2778(f)(1).

-This proposed rule describes how certain submersible vessels, oceanographic equipment and related articles currently in USML Category VI or Category XX would be controlled by the EAR and identified on the CCL, if the President determines that the articles no longer warrant control on the USML.
-The Department of Commerce is publishing in conjunction with this proposed rule, on December 23, 2011, a proposed rule describing how surface vessels of war "specially designed" for a military use and not enumerated on the USML and related articles that the President determines no longer warrant control under Category VI would be controlled on the CCL under new ECCNs 8A609, 8B609, 8C609, 8D609, and 8E609.
+This proposed rule describes how certain surface vessels of war and related articles in USML Category VI would be controlled by the EAR and identified on the CCL, if the President determines that the articles no longer warrant control on the USML.
+The Department of Commerce is publishing, in conjunction with this proposed rule on December 23, 2011, a proposed rule that will describe how submersible vessels, oceanographic and associated equipment that the President determines no longer warrant control on the USML Category VI or XX would be controlled on the CCL under new ECCNs 8A620, 8B620, 8D620, and 8E620.

 In the July 15 proposed rule, BIS proposed creating a series of new ECCNs to control items that: (i) Would be moved from the USML to the CCL or (ii) are listed on the Wassenaar Arrangement on Export Controls for Conventional Arms and Dual-Use Goods and Technologies Munitions List (Wassenaar Arrangement Munitions List or WAML) and are already controlled elsewhere on the CCL.
 The proposed rule referred to this series as the "600 series" because the third character in each of the new ECCNs would be a "6."
 The first two characters of the 600 series ECCNs serve the same function as described for any other ECCN in § 738.2 of the EAR.
 The first character is a digit in the range 0 through 9 that identifies the Category on the CCL in which the ECCN is located.
 The second character is a letter in the range A through E that identifies the product group within a CCL Category.
 In the 600 series, the third character is the number 6.
 With few exceptions, the final two characters identify the WAML category that covers items that are the same or similar to items in a particular 600 series ECCN.
-However, in this proposed rule, the final two characters correspond with the USML Category XX, instead of WAML Category 20.